Prescription requests cannot be taken via the intercom system as we are following strict protocols.

 To assist patients who experience difficulty in taking their medicine correctly, we can provide a daily dosing system.
 Please enquire at Dispensary and they can arrange an assessment.

-Returning Sharps boxes
+Returning Sharps Boxes

-Out of date or unused medicines
+Out of Date or Unused Medicines

 If you have any out of date or unused medicines please return to the dispensing chemist for safe disposal.
+If we did not dispense the out of date medicine to you then we cannot help you dispose of it.

-Rules For Prescribing
+Rules for Prescribing

 The NHS recognises that 28-day repeat prescribing makes the best possible balance between patient convenience, good medical practice and minimal drug wastage.